AdobeDocs/campaign-classic.en/help/reporting/using/best-practices.md

 In addition to this, Adobe Campaign recommends the following improvements:

-* Work on your datamodel: indexed fields must be used mainly to improve calculation formulas.
+* Work on your data model: indexed fields must be used mainly to improve calculation formulas.

   To find an indexed field quickly, look at the name of the column in the Adobe Campaign interface: the sorting arrow is underlined in red if the field is indexed.